-The largest of the Tier 1 CAGMs produces 1/40th as much glass as the largest of the Tier 2 CAGMs (Bullseye Glass).
+The largest of the Tier 1 CAGMs (Northstar Glassworks) produces 1/40th as much glass as the largest of the Tier 2 CAGMs (Bullseye Glass).
 Based on production, DEQ expects the ambient impact of Tier 1 CAGMs to be 1/40th as much, or less.
 The impact is further reduced by the fact that the Tier 1 CAGM furnaces vent into the workspace and then through fume hoods.
 The fume hoods will provide significant dilution, resulting in even lower concentrations in the exhaust and therefore lower ambient impacts.

 Cutoffs for rule applicability

-The rule does not apply to glass making facilities that produce less than 10 tons of glass per year.
+The proposed rule does not apply to glass-making facilities that produce less than 10 tons of glass per year.
 This amount is 1/220th of the amount of glass made by Bullseye, and DEQ expects that the ambient impact of such facilities would be approximately 1/220th as much as the impact of Bullseye or less, depending on actual production and furnace type.
+Based on the October ambient monitoring results, cadmium levels were almost 50 times the ambient benchmark concentration and arsenic levels were almost 160 times the ABC.
+DEQ chose 10 tons per year of glass as the cutoff for rule applicability because glass-making furnaces this size are not expected to cause ambient concentrations that exceed the ABCs.

 A very large CAGM using only electric furnaces could have emissions that would have significant ambient impacts.
-DEQ therefore proposes an upper size cutoff for the Tier 1 facilities, and chose 100 tons per year as the upper cutoff.
+DEQ therefore proposes an upper size cutoff of 100 tons per year for the Tier 1 facilities.
 Other cutoff levels could have been chosen, but DEQ did not have time to examine the question in detail.
 DEQ therefore chose the relatively low value of 100 tons per year as the upper cutoff for Tier 1; larger CAGMs would fall into Tier 2.

 Emission control device requirements